 Family Vacation rates include all meals in the Inn's award-winning dining room, picnics and a half-day Island orientation with a Community Host, and full use of the Inn's facilities.
 A two-night minimum applies (three-night minimum in June, July, August & September).

 International Reservations: +1 709 658 3444 US & Canada Reservations: +1 855 268 9277 or email [email protected]

 Travel by ferry to Fogo Island.
 While on the ferry, arrange a visit to the captain’s deck.
-Arrive on Fogo Island and make the 30 minute drive to the Fogo Island Inn: keep your eyes peeled for glimpses of the ocean and Fogo Island’s caribou!
+Arrive on Fogo Island and make the 30-minute drive to the Fogo Island Inn: keep your eyes peeled for glimpses of the ocean and Fogo Island’s caribou.
 You will be greeted at the Inn with warm smiles and a welcome snack.
 Our friendly staff will show you to your suite and allow you to settle in to your home away from home.
-When you’re ready, head down to the longue where parents can enjoy a refreshing cocktail, and kids can munch on some delicious bar snacks.
-Finally, sit down to supper in the dining room, where Fogo Island Inn's Kitchen Collective will have prepared an unforgettable menu including kid-friendly options.
+When you’re ready, head down to the longue where parents can enjoy a refreshing beverage, and kids can munch on some delicious bar snacks.
+Finally, sit down to supper in the dining room, where Fogo Island Inn's culinary team will have prepared an unforgettable menu including kid-friendly options.